JellisyWoes/jellylogger/docs/usage.md

 # JellyLogger Usage Guide

-JellyLogger is a fast, feature-rich logging library for Bun that supports multiple transports, structured logging, and advanced features like redaction and Discord webhooks.
+JellyLogger is a fast, feature-rich logging library for Bun that supports multiple transports, structured logging, advanced redaction, and Discord/websocket/file integration.

 ## Table of Contents